Frgallah/MasterTransitions/README.md

 // 2- set the modal Presentation Style of your destination controller to full screen destinationController.modalPresentationStyle = .fullScreen
-// 3- Create a Modal Controller delegate using the destination controller and a transition type as parameters. let controllerDelegate = MTModalControllerDelegate.init(destinationController: destinationController, transitionType: .Door2)
+// 3- Create a Modal Controller delegate using the destination controller and a transition type as parameters. let controllerDelegate = ModalControllerDelegate.init(destinationController: destinationController, transitionType: .Door2)
 // 4- Optional:
 // - make the transition interactive
 // supply a pan gesture if the destination controller view already has a one, if not do not warry about it, the Modal Controller Delegate will create one for you.